mediascience/Browser-Multiple-Downloader/README.md

 # Multiple Downloader

-The multiplf-file download is a collection of extensions that use the new *download* attribute in HTML5 to offer multiple-file downloading.
+The multiple-file download is a collection of extensions that use the new *download* attribute in HTML5 to offer multiple-file downloading.
 Simple as that.

 This is not meant to be a "download accelerator," "download manager" or anything like